 Pull on your PJs and bring your teddy bear to the bookstore!
 Author Mac Barnett will be here to read you a bedtime story.
 Get cozy in front of the fireplace, listen to a story, have some milk and cookies and get your books signed.
 Mac Barnett is the author of Battle Bunny and the Brixton Brothers series, as well as several picture books, including Count the Monkeys and the New York Times bestseller Extra Yarn.
 Location: 2419 Larkspur Landing Circle, in the Marin Country Mart, Larkspur.
 For more info, visit their website.

 Saturday & Sunday

 Bank of America or Merrill Lynch credit or debit card holders get free general admission on the first full weekend of every month.
 Present your card and a photo ID for admission (one free general admission per cardholder).
 Get full details here.
-Participating museums include the de Young Museum, the Legion of Honor, the Contemporary Jewish Museum, the Children's Creativity Museum, and the Chabot Space & Science Center.
+Participating museums include the de Young Museum, the Legion of Honor, and the Contemporary Jewish Museum.
+For more info, visit their website.

 - Marin Country Mart Farmers Market